BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 They show a Brown-Dwarf node is competitive with contemporary systems for memory-bound computations and show the C66x multi-core DSP is capable of running floating-point intensive HPC application codes.

 Research around the suitability of ARM CPUs for HPC systems is highly active, with comparisons against the conventional Intel and AMD CPUs being made and the potential strengths of ARM systems when striving for energy efficiency  [@maqbool2015evaluating][@rajovic2014tibidabo1][@jarus2013performance].
-Isambard[@feldman_2017_isambard] and Astra[@lacy2018building] systems use the Cavium ThunderX2 CPU accelerator, where each ThunderX2 accelerator consists of 32 high-end ARM cores operating at 2.1 GHz [@mcintoshcomparative].
+Isambard [@feldman_2017_isambard] and Astra [@lacy2018building] systems use the Cavium ThunderX2 CPU accelerator, where each ThunderX2 accelerator consists of 32 high-end ARM cores operating at 2.1 GHz [@mcintoshcomparative].
 Separately, Fujitsu propose using ARMv8-A cores for the Post-K supercomputer [@morgan_2016_postk].
 In a similar layout to the ThunderX2 the FX100 is a Scalable Many Core (SMaC) with the memory model -- Core Memory Group -- and core configuration -- Compute Engine -- also in a grid-layout.

 Currently, only 25 of the Top500 systems are based on ARM technologies, but these experimental systems may indicate the way forward for exascale supercomputing.
 The most compelling reason for this transition to ARM is improved energy efficiency.
-ARM processors were originally targeted for embedded and mobile computing markets, where energy efficiency is a major constraint, and may explain that while time-to-completion times are higher on these systems verses conventional x86 architectures, the energy usage is much lower.
+ARM processors were originally targeted for embedded and mobile computing markets, where energy efficiency is a major constraint, and may explain that while time-to-completion of tasks is higher verses conventional x86 architectures, the energy usage is much lower.
-@simula2018real evaluate ARM processors against conventional x86 processors on real-time cortical simulations and consider the energy and interconnect scaling over distributed systems.
+Simula et al. [@simula2018real] evaluate ARM processors against conventional x86 processors on real-time cortical simulations and consider the energy and interconnect scaling over distributed systems.
 They show joules per synaptic event on a network of ARM based Jetson systems use 3$\times$ less energy than the Intel solution, whilst being 5$\times$ slower.
 The benchmark identifies an interesting bottleneck on current HPC x86 based systems: as the problem sizes grow larger more nodes and a larger network is required, thus, it is the lack of a low-latency, energy-efficient interconnect that is the primary concern.
 However, since ARM based HPC systems can be populated more densely and offer a lower baseline energy profile, it is an architecture better suited to bio-inspired artificial intelligence applications and scientific investigations of the cognitive functions of the brain.